ICBI/viGEN/README.md

 ### SHELL SCRIPT
 We have provided this shell script [**viral.pipeline_public_final.sh**](https://drive.google.com/open?id=0B3-883ME4sP3RGI3SF9ha0p4QVk) that encompasses all of these above steps.

-### Get genome level matrix file and find top viruses
+### Get genome level matrix file and find top viruses - R code provided

 - If you have more than one sample, then it might be useful to concatenate the number of mapped reads (genome level counts) from each sample into a matrix format.
 This file can then be used for any further analysis.
 -	We have provided a fully reproducible code in the R programming language in the form of an R markdown file.
 It contains the code and output for how to merge all the `Samtools idxstats` files.
 A readable version of this file is here [**merge.idx.stats.pdf**](https://drive.google.com/open?id=0B3-883ME4sP3U0VYUFZUdDdsZkU).
 This code also adds virus annotation using information from **Complete_Sequence_info.csv** file.